 Demand-driven acquisitions (DDA) is an approach to monographic purchasing that is gaining wide currency among academic libraries and consortia as a means of optimizing investments in e-books, by ensuring that monographic acquisitions meet the demonstrated needs of academic patrons while controlling direct costs.
 Many UC campus libraries are experimenting with local DDA approaches, but these efforts have not yet been explored on a consortial basis.
 CDC (now CLS) has identified a system wide DDA pilot as a key objective for 2012-2013.

 Summary of the Pilot

 The pilot began in January 2014 and includes University Press titles from approximately 65 publishers covering Arts, Humanities and Social Sciences.
 The platform chosen is ProQuest/ebrary and the management system is via YBP's GobiTween.
-The pilot includes five years of content (2010-2014) with 2,500 titles available on ebrary and discoverable through Melvyl and local OPACs.
+The pilot includes six years of content (2010-2015) with over 3,000 titles available on ebrary and discoverable through Melvyl and local OPACs.

 Short term loans (STLs) will allow students and faculty to use the ebooks prior to a consortial purchase of the title.
 After three STLs across the system, the next STL will trigger a purchase with perpetual rights for all nine participating campuses (excluding UCSF).

 For users, the DDA pilot will be invisible and 'behind the scenes': titles in the DDA profile pool will look like holdings in local catalogs and user activity (free browsing, viewing pages, printing chapters, etc.) will happen in real time without intervention from library staff.